-<\$MAP(<custom\variable>,<source\value>) where <source\value> can be one of the following:

-- Name of the input data reference, for example <\$MAP(maphost)>,<\$DATA:host> - The source value itself, for example <\$MAP(maphost,Critical)> - 9.
-Optionally, use the Pattern Matching Variables tab to add variables created through pattern matching.

-Pattern matching variables insert matched strings that have previously been assigned to variables.
-To insert a pattern matching variable, type the variable name enclosed in angle brackets (for example, <variablename>) or drag and drop it from the Pattern Matching Variables list to the event attribute.

-- Optionally, use the Indicators tab to add indicators to the source or target value fields.
+- <\$MAP(<CustomVariable>,<SourceValue>) where <SourceValue> can be one of the following: - Name of the input data reference, for example <\$MAP(maphost)>,<\$DATA:host> - The source value itself, for example <\$MAP(maphost,Critical)> - 9.
+Optionally, use the Pattern Matching Variables tab to add variables created with pattern matching. - Pattern matching variables insert matched strings that have previously been assigned to variables.
+To insert a pattern matching variable, type the variable name enclosed in angle brackets (for example, <variablename>) or drag and drop it from the Pattern Matching Variables list to the event attribute. - Optional.
+Use the Indicators tab to add indicators to the source or target value fields.
 After loading the indicators from the connected OMi server, the Indicators tab shows a hierarchy of configuration item types with the associated health indicators (HIs) and event type indicators (ETIs). - 11.
-Optionally, use the Policy Variables tab to add policy variables to event attributes.
-BSM Connector replaces the variables with the appropriate values in the generated event.
+Optional.
+In the Policy Variables tab, add policy variables to event attributes.
+BSM Connector replaces the variables with the appropriate values in the generated event. - HP recommends to surround variables with quotation marks, for example "<\$MSG_NODE>" or "<\$MSG_GEN_NODE>", at least for those variables whose values can contain space characters.

-It is often useful to surround the variable with quotation marks, especially if it may return a value that contains spaces, for example "<\$MSG\NODE>".
+• "How to Collect Event Data from Structured Log Files" on page 234

-- "Rules Page Policy Rules" on page 314
+- "Rules Page Policy Rules" on page 339

-- "Condition Tab Rules Only" on page 295
+- "Condition Tab Rules Only" on page 312

-- "Event Attributes Tab" on page 283
+- "Event Attributes Tab" on page 300

-- "Event Correlation Tab" on page 288
+- "Event Correlation Tab" on page 305

-- "Custom Attributes Tab" on page 292
+- "Custom Attributes Tab" on page 309

-- "Advanced Tab" on page 293
+- "Advanced Tab" on page 310

-- "Sample Data Tab Structured Log File Policies" on page 316
+- "Sample Data Tab Structured Log File Policies" on page 341

-- "Policy Variables Tab (Events and Metrics Only)" on page 310
+- "Policy Variables Tab " on page 333